 Rates and terms will differ per lender; however, interest rates tend to run from 8% to 20%, with loan terms averaging 12 to 36 months.

-Using our hard money loan calculator can help you determine what you can afford for a loan.
-While hard money loans can be useful to borrowers looking to purchase investment properties, they don’t come without risk—so you’ll want to ensure that the associated costs are within your budget before pursuing this route.
+By using our hard money loan payment calculator, you can better determine your budget when getting a loan.
+While it’s common that these loans are suitable for borrowers looking to finance investment properties, there are elements of risk to consider beforehand.
+That said, you’ll want to ensure that the associated costs are within your budget before pursuing this route.